hwacookie/IGCServer/README.md

 - **igc_storage/**: Directory where uploaded IGC files are stored.
 - **test_app.py**: Simple test script using the `requests` library to verify API functionality.

-The server uses asynchronous endpoints for better performance and supports file uploads with validation (only .igc files allowed).
+The server uses asynchronous endpoints for better performance and supports file uploads with validation (only .igc and .zip files allowed).
+For ZIP uploads, files are extracted securely to a temporary directory, and all .igc files are moved to storage with duplicate overwriting.
 Metadata is extracted from IGC headers and the first GPS fix to provide basic flight information.

 ## Dependencies